zrythm/zrythm/doc/user/configuration/additional-settings.rst

 See :option:`zrythm --reset-to-factory`.

-.. note:: This will be added to the UI soon.
+.. todo:: This will be added to the UI soon.